-On January 29, February 11, February 27, March 14 and March 28, 2019, we drew down advances of \$1,000,000, \$650,000, \$750,000, \$900,000 and \$800,000, respectively, available under a loan and security agreement (the "Loan and Security Agreement") with Energy Capital entered into on October 1, 2018 (the "Loan Agreement") by the Company and Energy Capital (the "Loan").
-The advance proceeds will be utilized primarily for operating capital.
-The principal amount outstanding under the Loan bears interest at a per annum rate equal to the greater of (a) 11.25% or (b) 11.25% plus the Prime Rate (as published by the Wall Street Journal (National Edition)), less 3.25%.
-The Loan Agreement contains customary events of default and affirmative and negative covenants for transactions of this nature.
-Upon an event of default, Energy Capital has the right to require the Company to prepay the outstanding principal amount of the Loan plus all accrued and unpaid interest.
-All amounts outstanding under the Loan are secured by a lien on the Company's assets, subject to terms of outstanding debt obligations, and become due and payable on the earlier to occur of September 30, 2019 or the completion by the Company of a capital raise with minimum proceeds to the Company of \$20 million.
+On October 1, 2018, we entered into a loan and security agreement (the 'Loan and Security Agreement') with Energy Capital, LLC ("Energy Capital") wherein Energy Capital made available to us a loan in the aggregate principal amount of up to \$10,000,000 (the "Loan").
+Between January 29 and June 27, 2019, the Company and Energy Capital entered into a series of secured term promissory notes (the "Loan Agreements") for an aggregate of \$8,350,000.
+The advance proceeds were utilized primarily for operating capital and inventory.
+The principal amount outstanding under the Loan Agreements bear interest at a per annum rate equal to the greater of (a) 11.25% or (b) 11.25% plus the Prime Rate (as published by the Wall Street Journal (National Edition)), less 3.25%.
+The Loan Agreements contain customary events of default and affirmative and negative covenants for transactions of this nature.
+Upon an event of default, Energy Capital has the right to require the Company to prepay the outstanding principal amount of the Loan Agreements plus all accrued and unpaid interest.
+All amounts outstanding under the Loan Agreements are secured by a lien on the Company's assets, subject to terms of outstanding debt obligations, and become due and payable on the earlier to occur of September 30, 2019 or the completion by the Company of a capital raise with minimum proceeds to the Company of \$20 million.
 On April 2, 2019, the Company and Energy Capital entered into a First Amendment to Loan and Security Agreement (the "First Amendment") to (i) amend the notice provisions of an Advance Request under the Loan Agreement from at least five (5) business days to at least one (1) business day before the Advance Date, (ii) increase the amount of the Advance from up to \$1,000,000 a month to up to \$1,500,000 a month, and (iii) change the definition of the term Maturity Date from the earlier of September 30, 2019 or 10 business days following the date of an Underwritten Public Offering to September 30, 2020.